fulldecent/open-location-code-wiki/Plus-codes-API.md

 > If the API needs to be turned off, or there are other important messages, they will be returned in the JSON result in the field `error_message` or described on this page.

-> Feb/March 2017: Google API keys will be required for the generation of short codes and searching by address.
-See the [API Keys](#api-keys) section and the `ekey` parameter.
-Currently key encryption and usage can be tested.
-Keys will be **required** in API requests from March 6 2017.
+> Feb/March 2017: Google API keys are required for the generation of short codes and searching by address.
+See the [API Keys](#api-keys) section and the `key` parameter.

 ## Functionality